JT8D-17/XLua-Utils-for-X-Plane/Documentation/Persistence.md

 - Datarefs that are present in X-Plane 11 may not be present in X-Plane 12.
 As missing datarefs are discarded during persistence module initialization, they will not be saved later on.
 - Engine-related datarefs are hard to initialize, so it's best to disregard in-flight situations as initialization with running engines will most likely not work.
 The persistence module was made primarily ground-based state saving between X-Plane sessions.
 - Custom datarefs created by third party aircraft must be writable in order to be used by the persistence module.
-If a third-party aircraft uses Xlua or SASL to drive its systems, it may be that its custom datarefs are not initialized with a handler which would make them writable (if a custom datarfef can be edited with DataRefTool, it is writable).
+If a third-party aircraft uses XLua or SASL to drive its systems, it may be that its custom datarefs are not initialized with a handler which would make them writable (if a custom datarfef can be edited with DataRefTool, it is writable).
-For Xlua, _"xlua_utils/Config Files/Persistence/OliXSim L-18 1.1"_ provides a workaround in form of a modified _"init.lua"_ file for XLua 1.0, in which the "create_dataref" function will initialize **any** custom dataref as writable.
+For XLua, _"xluautils/Config Files/Persistence/OliXSim L-18 1.1"_ provides a workaround in form of a modified _"init.lua"_ file for XLua 1.0, in which the "create_dataref" function will initialize **any** custom dataref as writable.
 There is no such thing for SASL driven aircraft, so users may be out of luck in the worst case.
 - Despite all the care taken in finding the correct datarefs and putting them into a sensible order, it may be that some third party aircraft simply do not react too well toward third party tools trying to write to their datarefs.
 In general, the simpler the addon, the higher the chance of success for a 100% correct initialization.